mourisl/mourisl.github.io/pages/open_positions.md

 ## We are actively hiring!

 ### For graduate students
-We are looking for talented graduate students and rotation students.
+We are looking for talented undergraduate, graduate, and rotation students.
 Please contact Li.Song@dartmouth.edu to discuss, or apply Dartmouth [Quantative Biomedical Sciences](https://geiselmed.dartmouth.edu/qbs/) program or [Department of Computer Science](https://web.cs.dartmouth.edu/).